rbisdorff/Digraph3/docSphinx/html/_sources/tutorial.rst.txt

    Details of the rating criteria

-The computing of a quality score for a student actually depends, indeed, on the enrolled discipline [29]_.
+The computing of a quality score for a student actually depends, indeed, on the enroled discipline [29]_.
 The average quality measurement scales may differ from discipline to discipline (see :numref:`spiegelCriteria`), like *Law Studies* (35.0 - 65-0) and *Politology* (50.0 - 70.0).
 The effectively measured average quality scores, hence, appear to be **incommensurable** between the disciplines.

-To take furthermore into account a potential *imprecision* of the individual scores' computation, we shall assume that, for all disciplines, a score difference of 0.1 is *insignificant* and a score difference of 0.5 *positively attests* a better average enrollment quality.
+To take furthermore into account a potential *imprecision* of the individual scores' computation, we shall assume that, for all disciplines, a score difference of 0.1 is *insignificant* and a score difference of 0.5 *positively attests* a better average enrolment quality.

-Using the data in this performance tableau, we may now proceed first with the rating-by-ranking of the average enrollment quality per University.
+Using the data in this performance tableau, we may now proceed first with the rating-by-ranking of the average enrolment quality per University.

 Rating-by-ranking
 .................

-We are going to rank the Universities including 9-tiles average score limits (see previous tutorial).
+We are going to rank together the Universities **and** 9-tiles average score lower-closed limits (see tutorial on `rating with learned quantile norms <Rating-Tutorial-label>` ).
 Therefore we need, first, to estimate these 9-tiling limits per academic discipline.

 .. code-block:: pycon
    :name: performanceQuantiles
    :linenos:
-   :caption: Computing the 9-tiling enrollment quality scores limits
+   :caption: Computing the 9-tiling enrolment quality scores limits

    >>> from performanceQuantiles import PerformanceQuantiles
-   >>> pq = PerformanceQuantiles(t,numberOfBins=9)
+   >>> pq = PerformanceQuantiles(t,numberOfBins=9,LowerClosed=True)
    >>> pq
     *------- PerformanceQuantiles instance description ------*
      Instance class   : PerformanceQuantiles
      Instance name    : 9-tiled_performances
      # Criteria       : 15
-     # Quantiles      : 9
+     # Quantiles      : 9 (LowerClosed)
      # History sizes  : {'germ': 39, 'pol': 34, 'psy': 34, 'soc': 32,
                          'law': 32, 'eco': 21, 'mgt': 34,
 			 'bio': 34, 'med': 28,